 Acknowledge and agree that Stable Tone and Registry Services Provider, acting in consent with Stable Tone, reserves the right to deny, cancel or transfer any registration that it deems necessary, in its sole discretion (i) to protect the integrity security, and stability of the registry; (ii) to comply with all appropriate laws, government rules or requirements, requests of law enforcement, in compliance with any dispute resolution process; (iii) to avoid any liability, civil or criminal, on the part of Stable Tone as well as its affiliates, subsidiaries, officers, directors, representatives, employees, and stockholders; (iv) for violations of the terms and conditions herein: or (v) to correct mistakes made by Stable Tone, the Registry Services Provider or any registrar in connection with a domain name registration.
 Stable Tone also reserves the right to freeze a Registered Name such as placing a domain name on hold, lock, or other status during the resolution of a dispute.

-Submit to proceedings commenced under other dispute policies as set forth by Stable Tone from time to time in the Registry Policies, including but not limited to expedited processes for suspension of a domain name by claims sought by intellectual property right holders, Internet engineering and security experts or other competent claimants in the purpose of upholding the stability, security and integrity of the .世界 Registry.
+Submit to all RPMs required by Specification 7 of the Registry Agreement between Stable Tone and ICANN and any additional RPMs developed and implemented by Stable Tone in the registry-registrar agreement entered into by ICANN-accredited registrars authorized to register names in the TLD, and proceedings commenced under other dispute policies as set forth by Stable Tone from time to time in the Registry Policies, including but not limited to expedited processes for suspension of a domain name by claims sought by intellectual property right holders, Internet engineering and security experts or other competent claimants in the purpose of upholding the stability, security and integrity of the .世界 Registry.

 Data Submission Requirements.
 As part of its registration and sponsorship of Registered Names in the Registry TLD, Registrar shall submit complete data as required by Stable Tone from time to time, and shall update such data from time to time in order to maintain the accuracy thereof.
 Registrar hereby grants Stable Tone a non-exclusive, non-transferable, limited license to such data for propagation of and the provision of authorized access to the TLD zone files and as otherwise required in Stable Tone’s operation of the .世界 Registry.